2024 Kansas First-Time Homebuyer Programs and Loans

 Grant

-A housing grant is usually used to cover closing costs or provide funds for a down payment.
-Unlike a forgivable mortgage, it is not a second lien.
-Grants typically do not need to be repaid.
+Some of the homebuying assistance programs in Kansas offer housing grants to help cover closing costs or the down payment.
+Unlike a deferred or forgivable second mortgage, this form of aid is not a second lien and does not need to be repaid.

 Mortgage credit certificate

-The Kansas Housing Resources Corporation does not offer a mortgage tax credit certificate program.
+Kansas does not offer a mortgage tax credit certificate program.

 How much of a down payment do I need to buy a house in Kansas?